Ken Hendricks: Business career

 He also owned the Beloit Plaza mall and the former Beloit Corporation manufacturing complex, much of which has been completely redeveloped; ABC Supply took over most of the disused Fairbanks-Morse complex, as well.
 In 2008, he was posthumously awarded, with his widow Diane, a special "20 Year Award of Excellence" from the Downtown Beloit Association because they "nurtured a small movement" that re-energized the city business district.

-Ken and his wife Diane owned and ran several other companies through the Hendricks Group.
+Hendricks and his wife Diane owned and ran several other companies through the Hendricks Group.
 He was known for his interest in green building technology, and was set to build an environmentally friendly roof for a complex at the 2008 Summer Olympics in Beijing.
 Hendricks was involved in efforts to build a new stadium for the Beloit Snappers minor-league baseball team, and was the developer of a residential plot in Janesville.

 In 2006, Inc. named Hendricks its 2006 Entrepreneur of the Year award and he was featured on the magazine's cover.
 Inc. had ranked ABC Supply its No. 1 Inc. 500 business in 1986, after which it was too large to list.